 What Is A Lethal Dose Of Trazodone?

 Trazodone is an antidepressant used to treat depression and sleep disorders.
-Cases of fatalities are rare with trazodone overdose, but an overdose is possible and should be closely monitored.
+Cases of fatalities are rare with trazodone abuse, but an overdose is possible when taken in very high doses or when mixed with other substances.

-It would take upwards of 600 mg in a 24-hour period to overdose.
-However, overdose can also happen when trazodone is taken in combination with other substances.
+For most individuals, it would take upwards of 600 mg in a 24-hour period to overdose on the drug.
+Overdose can also occur when trazodone is taken in combination with other substances.

 Learn more about the lethal dose of commonly abused drugs.